housingbayarea/bloom/sites/public/page_content/jurisdiction_overrides/san_jose/resources/homelessHotline.md

 ### Homeless Hotline

-If you are homeless and seeking help, please contact the Homeless Helpline (operated by HomeFirst):
+If you are homeless and seeking help, please contact the Homeless Helpline

 Call [408-385-2400](tel:+1-408-385-2400)